 Capitalism of the 21st Century needs (and is getting) a massive makeover, and perhaps no one knows that better than Steve Down.
 The serial entrepreneur has built a veritable empire with profitable businesses that give back to worthy causes.
 Rather than simply writing a check to charities, Down creates companies that actually give back automatically as they donate revenue, elevating customers to philanthropists just by spending money at his companies.
+That is what makes him a cause capitalist.
 In the case of Even Stevens, the country’s fastest growing sandwich shop, and the soon-to-launch Steve’s Hotel, the givebacks are at a 1:1 ratio.

 Down is re-imagining capitalism as a force for good that could replace welfare, and understandably, he’s excited about it.
 We had a chance to talk with him about his groundbreaking work: